kartik-venugopal/aural-player/README.md

 Please [email me](mailto:aural.student@gmail.com) if you're interested in helping with this !

+NOTE - I am ***not*** looking for help with app development at the moment, but if this changes, I will post an update.

 ## Third party code attributions

 * [FFmpeg](https://www.ffmpeg.org/) (used to decode audio formats not natively supported on macOS)